Since 1967 we've been creating expertly planned school tours - helping groups get more from their time away...

 WWI History school trips to the Battlefields Region (Northern France & Belgium)

-For History groups, there could be no better time to visit the WWI battlefields than during the centenary years from 2014-18.
-Plus, you’ll receive an additional 3 free places when you book your centenary tour!
+Centenary tours: There is no better time to visit the WWI battlefields than during the centenary years from 2014-18.
+Make sure you take advantage of our additional 3 free places when you book your centenary tour with NST.
+These tours are in very high demand so book early to secure your accommodation.
 Click here to find out more.

 You’ll find our most popular itinerary choice(s) below, but we can tailor-make yours from scratch to meet your exact requirements…